piscesfantasy/CUDAMatLib/README.md

 To-do
 -----
+- Create a common parent class CUDA\_object for CUDA\_array and CUDA\_matrix
+- Test the speed of different implementation of matrix multiplication
 - Decide whether to incorporate archived functions (image processing related)
-- Figure out how to better incorporate different implementation of matrix multiplication